 Pancreatic Cancer Surgery at North Texas Surgical Specialists

-Our surgeons utilize the da Vinci® Si™ Surgical System offering an enhanced 3-D, high-definition vision which allows them to operate in small spaces more accurately and with increased dexterity.
-Your safety is increased by precise dissection and preservation of crucial nerves and vessels.
+Our pancreatic cancer surgeons in Texas utilize the da Vinci® Si™ Surgical System offering an enhanced 3-D, high-definition vision that allows them to operate in small spaces more accurately and with increased dexterity.
+Your safety is increased by the precise dissection and preservation of crucial nerves and vessels.
 As a result, complex surgeries can be performed through smaller incisions, with less blood loss and a quicker recovery.